DocsDevelopersBackend Development

 Backend Development

-Backends are isolated child processes supervised by the Core.
-They run on the Bun runtime.
-You define handlers as plain functions via the global serve() API — the runtime handles process lifecycle, IPC, and crash recovery.
+Backends are isolated Bun processes supervised by the Core.
+You define handlers via the serve() function.
+The Core handles process lifecycle, IPC, crash recovery, and job dispatch.

 The serve() API